 Roles and Responsibilities

 Implementation of this protocol requires using a combination of park staff and PACN I&M staff.
 Required PACN staff include a project lead (preferably General Schedule [GS]-11), a field leader (GS-07), and three biological technicians (GS-05), as well as assistance from the I&M data manager (GS-11), GIS specialist (GS-11), and program manager (GS-13).
 Table 5.1 summarizes the roles and responsibilities of each position for this protocol.
 The project lead is responsible for project administration, implementation, overseeing data collection, facilitating communication between NPS and cooperators, quality assurance/quality control, data entry, data verification and validation, data backups, data summary, analysis, and reporting.
+The project lead’s safety responsibilities include ensuring that all safety training and certifications are completed by the field leader and crew and that all safety policies and procedures are clearly communicated and followed.
+This includes ensuring the project staff read this Protocol narrative, SOP’s, and the PACN Safety Plan.
 The project lead supervises the field leader, who is responsible for pre- and post- field season preparations including travel arrangements.
-The field leader provides direction for the field biological technicians.
+The field leader is the point of contact for field operations, provides direction for the field biological technicians, and ensures their safety in the field on a daily basis.
 The field leader and biological technicians are responsible for conducting the field data collection, data entry, data management, and equipment management.
+If the field leader is not present in the field, they must assign an “acting” field leader who serves as the point of contact.
 The field leader conducts some data analyses for annual reporting and participates in the preparation of preliminary reports.
 The project lead, field leader, and biological technicians should be skilled botanists and field technicians capable of performing any of the required invasive plant species monitoring tasks, including plant species identification.

 The project lead will oversee the hiring and training of all field technicians including the field leader.
 In addition, the project lead should directly participate in at least some of the field monitoring in order to ensure consistency of this effort.
 Field crew members must be proficient at: (1) identifying nonnative and native plants and making voucher collections as needed, (2) using field equipment, and (3) data entry using MS Access.
 In addition to possessing these skills, the project lead needs to be proficient at data analysis and report generation.